mitchellwdiers/Global-FX-Architecture-Playbook/README.md

 Strategic Overview:

-As organizations transition from domestic mid-market operations to complex global footprints, they frequently encounter severe "FX exposure shock" that threatens operating margins.
+As organizations transition from domestic mid-market operations to complex global footprints, they frequently encounter severe FX exposure shock that threatens operating margins.

 This repository serves as the quantitative risk engine and architectural playbook for a hypothetical $250,000,000 Premium E-Mobility manufacturer aggressively scaling to a $500M global footprint.